 It is important that values are considered as part of the evaluation.
 We can stay within objective, fact-driven, decision processes by creating objective statements about values.
 For example, "stakeholder group X values biodiversity more than it values an efficient and large water treatment plant" can be treated as a fact and can be verified with members of stakeholder group X. This is a statement about values, not a value judgment on the part of the observer.
 Extending this to include the judgment or members in stakeholder group X, you might state that they favor biodiversity more than a sewage treatment plant "because they feel there is ample evidence that the threatened biodiversity loss can't be replaced, and they don't want to make the trade-off to lose any species to this proposed project".
 Again, the judgment criteria are described as they hold for this group.
-This is not a statement that it is a fact that there will be a loss of biodiversity or that biodiversity is more important than the sewage treatment plant.
-Thus observers and coordinators can make objective statements about values, but for stakeholders to be involved they have to make their own statements evidence for the problem at hand and are not allowed to introduce non-negotiable demands, or pre-experiential beliefs of dogma.
+Thus observers and coordinators can make objective statements about values, but for stakeholders to be involved each stakeholder has to make their own value statements.

+In order for stakeholders and participants to inject their values into scientific judgments, they must make statements that are based on evidence for the problem at hand and are not allowed to introduce non-negotiable demands, or pre-experiential beliefs of dogma.
 For example an involved citizen might make a statement such as "Based on the evidence that I've seen and my analysis, I believe that we should create a reserve for endangered White-Tailed Deer."
 It would not be useful in this scientific evaluation process for them to say "I consider preserving these deer to be a sacred trust and I cannot discuss any project that would compromise their chances of survival to any extent."
 The first statement is what we referred to in Chapter 19: Scientific Adaptive Management as a "considered value", i.e. the person is basing the value on evidence pertinent to this particular decision and willing to consider changing their belief if different evidence were made available or if they were presented with a different analysis of the problem.
 The second example is what we called a "held value", in which the holder of this value will not consider any other information.
 Strongly held values are important for civilization and are handled by social and political mechanisms.
 Scientific evaluation cannot reconcile conflicts that arise between these beliefs and must limit its focus to the region of facts and considered values.
 One of the powerful aspects of scientific evaluation comes from drawing the line between considered and held values; doing so centers the discussion in a situation where everything (including values and beliefs) must be based on pertinent evidence.
 A "litmus" test for stakeholders is that they should be able to describe evidence or analysis that would make them revise their beliefs.
 Applying these criteria for evidence at the beginning of a decision process should improve the flow of the deliberation and allow that process to be rigorous and systematic without discarding important information about how participants' values and beliefs.